Vegan Food Prep Tips

-Well, you definetely can do it that way, especially if you’re an experienced plant-based eater and don’t mind cooking on a nightly basis.
+Well, you definitely can do it that way, especially if you’re an experienced plant-based eater and don’t mind cooking on a nightly basis.
 I don’t do food prep every week but I much prefer it when I do.
 Life is just so much easier when meals are ready to go!
 If I’m not doing food prep, at very least I have a meal plan and shop for all the ingredients I need.

 If you’re ready to get on board with vegan food prep, the following are some of the benefits you’ll enjoy.